Warren Buffett donates nearly $900 million to charities before Thanksgiving

 "My children, along with their father, have a common belief that dynastic wealth, though both legal and common in much of the world including the United States, is not desirable," Buffett said.
 "After my death, the disposition of my assets will be an open book."

-Buffett has also garnered media attention for making eye-popping contributions to charities outside the holiday season.
+Buffett has also made large contributions to charities outside the holiday season.
 In June, the billionaire donated $4.64 billion in Berkshire Hathaway stock to five charities, bringing his total donations since 2006 to more than $51 billion, Reuters reported.

 for more features.